-Eric Parker, a Connecticut native, returned home to WFSB in 2004.
-Eric can be seen each weekday morning as the co-anchor of Eyewitness News This Morning and as the Chief Investigative Reporter for the Channel 3 I-Team.
+Eric Parker, a Connecticut native, returned home to join WFSB in 2004.
+Eric can be seen each weekday morning as the co-anchor of Eyewitness News This Morning.
+He is also the Chief Investigative Reporter for the Channel 3 I-Team.

-An award-winning journalist, Eric graduated from East Lyme High School and went on to earn a degree from the University of Maryland's Philip Merrill College of Journalism.
-In 2010, Eric graduated with Honors from the University of Connecticut School of Law and in addition to his reporting, Eric is admitted to practice law in Connecticut.
-Combining his education with his experience as a journalist, Eric also brings viewers the latest from Connecticut's courts.
+Eric graduated from East Lyme High School and went on to earn a degree from the University of Maryland's Philip Merrill College of Journalism.
+In 2010, Eric graduated with Honors from the University of Connecticut School of Law and in addition to his reporting, Eric practices law at Romano, Parker & Associates, a general practice law firm in Rocky Hill.

 Before working at WFSB, Eric worked as a desk assistant and field producer at NBC News in Washington and as the Dover (Delaware) Bureau Chief at WBOC-TV in Salisbury, Maryland.